Friday, 19 June 2009

 1hr picking flowers

-0.5hrs Preparation
+0.5hrs Preparation of flowers

 0.5 hrs simmering